CCOG for CG 209 Winter 2024

 Students will demonstrate these learning outcomes by these tasks conducted individually and in cooperation with other students:

 - Identify and summarize specific job openings and application processes in written and oral form.

 - Develop job search tools appropriate to a specific job or career field, including resume, letters, application, portfolio, etc.

-- In-class/on-line participation demonstrating knowledge of the subject matter, including effective interviewing techniques.
+- Demonstrate application of the subject matter, including effective interviewing techniques.